-A new year means a new look for Mammoth Hot Springs Hotel.
-The historic hotel has been long overdue for a makeover and this winter it opened its doors to a fresh look.
-Last year, phase one of renovations began which included infrastructure and safety upgrades, a building extension, and a remodel to the main public spaces.
+The next time you visit the Mammoth Hot Springs Hotel, you will notice some exciting changes.
+The historic Mammoth Hot Springs Hotel has been long overdue for a makeover and winter 2017 it opened its doors to a fresh look.
+In 2016, phase one of renovations began which included infrastructure and safety upgrades, a building extension, and a remodel to the main public spaces.

-The Map Room was updated to function as more of a lounge area.
+The Map Room was updated to function as more of a lounge area where guests can relax and visit after inspiring days in the park.
 A small bar was built in the room to serve coffee and alcoholic beverages.
-The large wooden wall map designed by architect Robert Reamer in the 1930s, which was recently sent to the NPS Conservation Laboratory in Arizona to be restored, is back in place and looking better than ever.
-The Hotel will be closed again next winter to accommodate the final phase of the remodel.
-In fact, the 30-plus rooms without bathrooms will be eliminated, and all hotel rooms will now have private bathrooms.
+The large wooden wall map designed by architect Robert Reamer in the 1930s, was sent to the NPS Conservation Laboratory in Arizona to be restored, and is back in place and looking better than ever.
+All 15 types of wood in 2,544 pieces have been restored to their original glory.

 Take a look at some of the photos of the phase one renovations below and continue reading for a look at phase two renovations that were completed in 2019.